wardu/horse-race-simulation/README.md

 # horse-race-simulation

+This project uses:

+- Solidity

-Smart contract that simulates a horse race, paying out to the winner.
+Smart contract that simulates a random payout amonst players of a game.
+Simulating a horse race wager, paying out to the winner.

 WARNING - uses pseudo-random numbers only.